 SQL Updatable View with joined tables

-Look at the view here, I’m creating. we have TblProfessor and TblUniversity table, on both of these tables.
-I’m creating a view which returns to me I’d, name, salary, gender, and University name.
+Take a look at the view I'm creating here.
+I'm using both the TblProfessor and TblUniversity tables.
+This view returns the Id, name, salary, gender, and University name.

-So the first four Id, names, salary, and gender are coming from the TblProfessor table and the University name is coming from the TblUniversity table.
+The first four columns (Id, name, salary, and gender) are sourced from the TblProfessor table, while the University name is retrieved from the TblUniversity table.

 Create View vWTblProfessorDetail